Department of Biomedical Engineering

 740 Advanced Biomaterials (MTSC 740) (3).
 Prerequisite, BMME 510.
 Permission of the instructor for students lacking the prerequisite.
 Medical or dental implants or explants are highlighted from textbooks, scientific literature, and personal accounts.

 775 Image Processing and Analysis (COMP 775) (3).
-Prerequisites, COMP 665, MATH 547, and STAT 435.
+Prerequisites, COMP 665, MATH 547, and STOR 435.
 Approaches to analysis of digital images.
 Scale geometry, statistical pattern recognition, optimization.
 Segmentation, registration, shape analysis.
 Applications, software tools.

 790 Graduate Systems Physiology (3).
 Prerequisite, BMME 589.
 This is the second semester of the two-semester series intended to provide graduate students with an introduction to systems and organ physiology.

 795 Information Processing in the Central Nervous System (3).
 Prerequisite, BMME 589.
 Introduction to methodologies used to characterize a) the aggregate behavior of living neural networks and b) the changes in that behavior that occur as a function of stimulus properties, pharmacological manipulations, and other factors that dynamically modify the functional status of the network.

 840 Rehabilitation Engineering Design (4).
 Prerequisite, BMME 465.
 Permission of the instructor for students lacking the prerequisite.
 Students will design an assistive technology device to help individuals with disabilities to become more independent.
 The project will be used in the community when it is completed.

 890 Special Topics (121).
 Permission of the instructor.
 Special library and/or laboratory work on an individual basis on specific problems in biomedical engineering and biomedical mathematics.
 Direction of students is on a tutorial basis and subject matter is selected on the basis of individual needs and interests.